FalahMsi/neurocode/SECURITY.md

 If you discover a security vulnerability within this project, please do **not** create a public issue.

-Instead, kindly report it directly by email at: [falah.security@proton.me]
+Instead, kindly report it directly by email at: [info.alharbi94@gmail.com]
-(Replace with your real contact email if different)

 We will review all reports promptly and take necessary actions to resolve them.